Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 2. Boil the tongue and cut into equal pieces.

-3. Add meat of boiled crayfish, cubes of pickles, chopped eggs and cucumbers.
+3. Add boiled crayfish meat, pickle cubes, chopped eggs and cucumbers.

 4. Gently mix the ingredients, put them in a salad bowl, add Kabul sauce, capers, Provencal sauce.